kaerus-component/uP/benchmarks.md

 ## Results

-Note: this is only a rough performance comparison, most other frameworks didn't even pass the promises/A+ test suite.
+Note: this is only a rough performance comparison.

 ```
 :: Benchmarks for: Serial (no noise)